fchampalimaud/cf.labs/Vasconcelos/EggLayingDetection/README.md

 Instructions to run the code:

-1. Download the files EggLayingDetection.bonsai and EggLayingDetectoin.bonsai.layout above to a directory
+1. Download the files EggLayingDetectionBasedOnContourPersistence.bonsai and EggLayingDetectionBasedOnContourPersistence.bonsai.layout above to a directory
-2. Download the example video from [here](https://drive.google.com/file/d/1w3PRUTDEaacFbKqX3VyigJamGC3IDU-g/view?usp=sharing) to the same directory.
+2. Download one of the already cropped videos from [here](https://drive.google.com/drive/folders/1TiOvX_ikkC2C4rSFXlwgU-YNKUo0QPXg?usp=sharing) to a directory 'data' which is in the same directory as the bonsai file.
-3. Run the file EggLayingDetection.bonsai until the video file has finished.
+3. Run the file EggLayingDetectionBasedOnContourPersistence.bonsai until the video file has finished.
-4. The file EggLayingFrames.csv is generated with the frame numbers around which a new egg has been laid.
+4. The files EggStartingFrame.csv will contain the frames at which each egg was laid

 ## Current issues

-From the quick tests I have made, the frames recorded are about 100-200 frames after the actual egg laying.